Asian narrow-headed softshell turtle

 The Asian narrow-headed softshell turtle (Chitra chitra) is a large species of softshell turtle in the family Trionychidae.
 The species is endemic to Southeast Asia.
+There are two recognized subspecies.

 Common names

 Chitra chitra is also known commonly as Nutaphand's narrowhead softshell.
 It is a name given in honor of Wirot Nutaphand, a Thai herpetologist who did taxonomy.

 Description

-C. chitra can reach a straight carapace length of 4.9 ft (1.5 m).
+Chitra chitra can reach a straight carapace length of 4.9 ft (1.5 m).

-Geographic range
+Geographic distribution

-C. chitra is found in Indonesia, Malaysia, and Thailand.
+Chitra chitra is found in Indonesia, Malaysia, and Thailand.

 Habitat

-C. chitra inhabits freshwater rivers and their tributaries.
+Chitra chitra inhabits freshwater rivers and their tributaries.

 Reproduction

-C. chitra is oviparous.
+Chitra chitra is oviparous.
+Females reach sexually maturity at 15 years.
 Nutaphand (1986) reported that a large female laid over 100 eggs.

 Subspecies

 Two subspecies are recognized as being valid, including the nominotypical subspecies.